johanna-einsiedler/SoDaOps/reports/README.md

 Johanna was responsible for setting up Github, the API and testing.
 Marten was responsible for setting up the initial python scripts, the dvc and create the data drift evaluation.
-Magnus was responsible for getting the entire setup to work with google cloud, covering work in regards to updating scripts, integrating github, gcp and wandb and retrieving the final model for the API.
+Magnus was responsible for setting WandB tracking up, training on Vertex AI, migrating API to Cloud Run, creating Cloud Builds.